 Basic information about the person needing care, including contact details, and information about their current living situation, and family relationships.

 Similar to a local authority care needs assessment, we’ll ask you a few questions to understand the level of support you need, e.g whether you need personal care, mental health care help with mobility etc. These details help us to give you an accurate estimate of your care funding options.

-While we won’t go into the same level of detail as a local authority financial assessment, but will ask you some questions relating to the income, assets, and personal savings threshold of the person needing care.
+While we won’t go into the same level of detail as a local authority financial assessment, we will ask you some questions relating to the income, assets, and personal savings threshold of the person needing care.

 Once complete, we’ll send your care funding estimate to the email address you provide.
 If we believe you may be eligible for a form of social care funding, we’ll also tell you what to do next in order to make an application.

 Is the cost calculator right for me?